 We're also right in the middle of awards season.
 The league has announced several major honors, including MVP, which went to Aces star A'ja Wilson for the third time, and Defensive Player of the Year, which Lynx forward Napheesa Collier collected on Sunday.
-There is also a report from Shams Charania that Caitlin Clark has won Rookie of the Year, though that has not been officially announced.
+Now, Caitlin Clark has officially won Rookie of the Year and made the All-Rookie Team.

-Here's a look at the awards we know so far, and what's still to come:
+Here's a look at the awards we know so far:

 MVP: A'ja Wilson, Aces